 "A man is but a product of his thoughts.
 What he thinks, he becomes." - Mahatma Gandhi

-Time of Practice - It is best to practice in the morning before your day begins, or at night before you go to sleep.
-Morning practice helps to get you in a productive mindset, and bedtime practice puts your subconscious to work while you sleep.
+- Time of Practice - It's best to practice in the morning before your day begins, or at night before you go to sleep.
+Morning practice helps to get you in a productive mindset, and bedtime routines help to put your subconscious to work while you sleep.